Teoroo-CMC/PiNNwall/docs/tutorial.md

 `-i <WORKING_DIR> (./)`
 is the path to the Metalwalls input files, which will be used to read the electrode structure, and to update the parameters.

-`-m [<method_name>] (eem)`
+`-m <method_name> (eem)`
 The type of models that should be used to compute the CRK to construct the Hessian Matrix which will be used by Metalwalls.
+To pass multiple model types, i.e. `-m eem local etainv acks2`

 `-o <filename> (pinnwall.out)`
 The name of the log of pinnwall containing the parameters used for this run, default to *inputs_dir/pinnwall.out*.